 Since the liqueur must be kept refrigerated once mixed with the cream, it can be served just as it is: chilled.
 Or over ice.
 The choice is yours.
 If there just happens to be a log fire blazing in front of you when you’re drinking it then

-I am eternally jealous all the better.
+I am eternally jealous all the better. oh and it goes nicely with a slice of chocolate salami.

 Bonus: anybody not into creamy liqueurs may well enjoy a small tot of the ginger-infused rum by itself.
 It is slightly sweet with a pleasant burst of spice and is perfect served at room temperature or slightly chilled.
 Sip it slowly though, since it serves up a punchy hit of alcohol.